Model Selection in the Claude Agent SDK

 }

-Switching models mid-session with hooks
+Switching models mid-session

 ---